zovoilis-lab/spoa/README.md

 # spoa

-**Work in progress!!** Spoa is a c++ implementation of the partial order alignment (POA) algorithm (as described in 10.1093/bioinformatics/18.3.452) which is used to generate consensus sequences (as described in 10.1093/bioinformatics/btg109).
-It supports three alighment modes: local (Smith-Waterman), global (Needleman-Wunsh) and semi-global alignment (overlap).
+Spoa (SIMD POA) is a c++ implementation of the partial order alignment (POA) algorithm (as described in 10.1093/bioinformatics/18.3.452) which is used to generate consensus sequences (as described in 10.1093/bioinformatics/btg109).
+It supports three alignment modes: local (Smith-Waterman), global (Needleman-Wunsh) and semi-global alignment (overlap).
+It supports Intel SSE4.1+ vectorization for all alignment modes.

 ## DEPENDENCIES